Cherenkov Radiation Credit: Wikipedia

 1. All three flavors (types) of Neutrinos have zero electric charge making them beyond invisible; nearly impossible to detect.
 They are only affected by the Weak force and Gravity; both effects are extremely difficult to detect at the atomic scale.

 What makes Neutrinos unique among particles is that they seem to change structure or “flavor” (called oscillation) . . . in very short distances.
-(Kind of like the Transformer toys – except instead of changing shape, Neutrinos seem to change mass ! – both up and down)
+(Kind of like the Transformer toys – except instead of changing shape, Neutrinos seem to change mass ! – both up and down – which of course violates the bedrock principle of conservation of mass-energy.)

 Posted in Basic Science, Definitions, Particles